Polish nationality law: Citizenship of the European Union

 Because Poland forms part of the European Union, Polish citizens are also citizens of the European Union under European Union law and thus enjoy rights of free movement and have the right to vote in elections for the European Parliament.
 When in a non-EU country where there is no Polish embassy, Polish citizens have the right to get consular protection from the embassy of any other EU country present in that country.
 Polish citizens can live and work in any country within the EU as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.

 Travel freedom of Polish citizens

 Visa requirements for Polish citizens are administrative entry restrictions by the authorities of other states placed on citizens of Poland.
-In 2019, Polish citizens had visa-free or visa on arrival access to 172 countries and territories, ranking the Polish passport 16th in the world according to the [Henley Visa Requirements Index].
+In 2024, Polish citizens had visa-free or visa-on-arrival access to 189 countries and territories, ranking the Polish passport 7th in the world according to the Henley Passport Index.

 In 2017, the Polish nationality is ranked twentieth in Nationality Index (QNI).
 This index differs from the Visa Restrictions Index, which focuses on external factors including travel freedom.
 The QNI considers, in addition, to travel freedom on internal factors such as peace & stability, economic strength, and human development as well.